Flora Montgomery

 Flora Anne Selina Montgomery (born 4 January 1974) is a Northern Irish actress.

 Early life and family

 Montgomery was born at her family's ancestral home in Greyabbey, County Down, the daughter of William Howard Clive Montgomery, OBE, of Rosemount House and of Greyabbey, and his second wife, Daphne Bridgeman.
 Her maternal grandfather was Geoffrey Bridgeman.
-She is a descendant of the 1st Viscount Montgomery.
+She is a descendant of the 1st Viscount Montgomery of the Great Ards.
 She was educated at Rockport School, County Down, and Downe House School, Berkshire.
 She then studied drama at The Gaiety School of Acting in Dublin, Ireland.
 She graduated in 1994.